 FAQs

 We carry all the sizes from major wig manufacturers.
-There are more options available for average size, which means they fit heads 21 ½ to 22 ½ inches in circumference.
+There are more options available for average size, which means they fit heads above 21″ to 22 ½ inches in circumference.
 (Measure around your head where a hat would sit!)
 Wigs have adjustable straps and stretch so they fit a range of sizes.
 Some caps are open wefted and some are a closed stretch style cap.
-Most people are average size but we carry wigs in petite (less than 21.5) or large size (22.5 to 23.)
-They will be listed in the description if they are petite or larger sized.
+Most people are average size but we carry wigs in petite (less than 21″) or large size (22.75 to 23.5″.)
+It will be listed in the description if they are petite or larger sized.

 The average life of a wig is somewhere between 6 months to a year or more, with proper love and attention.
 I have wigs that last longer, since I have such a huge collection (“addiction” my husband would say!)
 I can rotate my wigs quite often.
 I also am very gentle when brushing my wigs, and always start at the ends and work my way to the roots.
 Heat friendly fibers need heat on their ends or they will start to get dry and fray.
 The longer you can go between washing your wigs, the longer the life of the wig should be.
 Wash your wigs when you start to notice a buildup of dry shampoo or styling products on the lace..
 I wash mine after about 8-10 wears.

 Fill a basin with cold water.
 Pour one capful of gentle shampoo into the basin.
-Put your wig into the water and swish gently.
-Let her soak for 10-30 minutes, then rinse with cold water.
+Put your wig into the water and dunk gently.
+Let her soak for 10 minutes.
+I may add a little shampoo directly on the lace at this point, and use my finger to wipe underneath the lace to remove any makeup buildup.
+Then rinse with cold water.
 Rinse again!
 Always squeeze out your wig but never ring it out, or scrub the fibers.
 Fold her into a dry towel and press to absorb the water.
 I like to let mine dry by hanging her upside down in the shower, or on a wig drying stand.
 Drying my wig by hanging upside down gives me more volume.. which this Texas girl loves!

 Most people wear a velvet Wig Grip to secure their wig.
 I sell these too!
 You don’t have to wear a wig cap, but one is sent with every order for hygienic purposes.